linhhktran/stress-factor/README.md

 ### **Conclusion:**

-The logistic regression model successfully predicts **stress levels** based on psychological, physiological, academic, and social factors.
+The logistic regression model successfully predicts `stress_level` based on psychological, physiological, academic, and social factors.
 By improving areas such as **anxiety management**, **academic support**, and **sleep quality**, stress levels can be significantly reduced.
 Further model optimization and additional data collection can improve predictions.